turboMaCk/glue/README.md

        , ... ]
 ```

+You can use [`Cmd.map`](http://package.elm-lang.org/packages/elm-lang/html/2.0.0/Html#map) inside `init` as well and
+[`Sub.map`](http://package.elm-lang.org/packages/elm-lang/core/5.1.1/Platform-Sub#map) which is fairly similar to
-Then you can use `Cmd.map` inside `init` and `Sub.map` in `subscriptions` to finish integration of sub-component to upper one.
+[`Html.map`](http://package.elm-lang.org/packages/debois/elm-parts/latest) in `subscriptions` to finish integration of sub-component to upper one.

 **And this is as far as pure TEA can goes.
 This can be possibly enough for you and that's OK.
-Why you might need `Component`?**
+Why you might still want to use `Component` package?**

 - This approach requires a lot of boilerplate code inside `update` `init` and `subscriptions`.
-- On all places you're handling both parent and child component.
+- On all places you're handling both parent and child component at the same time.
-- Many changes in SubComponents requires changes in its parent as well.
+- Often changes in sub-component requires changes in its parent as well.
-- You have to be really careful to work with subComponent from its parent (issues with missed subscriptions etc.)
+- Gluing lacks any common interface and tends to change a lot over time.

 ## How?